-Lead Agency: Engineering Supporting Agencies: Civic Center, Sussex County, Emergency Man agement, Township Administration Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: Backup power sources are necessary to maintain critical services for critical facilities.
+Lead Agency: Engineering Supporting Agencies: Civic Center, Sussex County, Emergency Management, Township Administration Hazard(s) of Concern: ☑Dam Failure ☑Disease Outbreak ☑Drought ☑Earthquake ☑Flood ☑Geological Hazards ☑Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: Backup power sources are necessary to maintain critical services for critical facilities.
 The Township Civic Center, located at 436 State Route 94 S, requires a backup power source.
 The site also houses the fire house and EMS.
 The Township and County have plans to establish the Civic Center as an emergency shelter.
 High winds associated with hurricanes, nor'easters, severe weather, and severe winter weather are known to cause power outages, which would impact the continuity of operations at both critical facilities.
 Description of the Solution: The Township's Engineer will assess the needs of the buildings to determine the capacity required for the generator.
 Following this determination, the generator and all necessary components and accessories will be installed at both the Township Civic Center, located at 436 State Route 94 S. The employees at the Civic Center will perform the needed maintenance for these generators.
 Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, USDA Community Facilities Grant Program, Emergency Management Performance Grants (EMPG) Program, Annual Budget, County Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 5, 6, 7 Benefits: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
 Impact on Socially Vulnerable Populations: Protection of critical facilities provides an opportunity for first responders, utility workers, and emergency managers to stage and deploy resources to vulnerable and hazard prone areas.
 This facility has been elected as a sheltering location, which would serve vulnerable populations.
-Impact on Future Development: This action results in protection of a critical fac future development. ility that could support new populations from Impact on Critical Facilities/Lifelines: This action protects public health and safety an facility and its essential functions during a pow Impact on Capabilities: This action ensures continuity of operations to maintain capabilities.
-Climate Change Considerations: Climate change is likely to increase severe we extreme temperatures that result in power failu in power failure events.
-Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No Action Current problem remains Microgrid Costly and difficult to implement.
+Impact on Future Development: This action results in protection of a critical facility that could support new populations from future development.
+Impact on Critical Facilities/Lifelines: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
+Impact on Capabilities: This action ensures continuity of operations to maintain capabilities.
+Climate Change Considerations: Climate change is likely to increase severe weather events such as flooding, wind, and extreme temperatures that result in power failures.
+This action accounts for a likely increase in power failure events.
+Mitigation Category □ Local Plans and Regulations (LPR) □ Structure and Infrastructure Project (SIP) □ Local Plans and Regulations (LPR) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) ⊠ Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No Action Current problem remains Microgrid Costly and difficult to implement.